ndreynolds/ndreynolds.github.com/posts/2015-01-31-getting-angular-and-rails-talking.md

 ```

 While this a decent strategy for simple use cases like above, it's easy to
 abuse and mixing Ruby and Angular templates can get ugly.
-A slightly cleaner approach
+A slightly cleaner
-is to use something like the `ngInitial` directive from [this StackOverflow answer][1].
+approach is to use something like the `ngInitial` directive from [this
-This directive sets the initial value of the `$scope` variable using the `value` attribute,
+StackOverflow answer][1].
+This directive sets the initial value of the `$scope`
-which will be set automatically by the form helper.
-I've modified the directive below
+variable using the `value` attribute, which will be set automatically by the
-to handle checkbox inputs:
+form helper.
+I've slightly modified the directive below to also handle checkbox
+inputs:

 ```javascript
 angular.module('inventoryManager').directive('ngInitial', function() {